-Here's how to enter transactions into FreeAgent if you're a CIS contractor.
+This article explains how to enter Construction Industry Scheme (CIS) transactions into FreeAgent if you're a contractor.

-You'll receive bills from your subcontractors, but you won't pay the full amount of that bill to the subcontractor.
-Part of it will be paid to HMRC.
+You'll receive bills from your subcontractors, but you won't pay the full amount of that bill to the subcontractor as part of it will be paid to HMRC.
+For more information about the CIS, please see the following HMRC guidance.

 1. Create a bank account

-It won't have a sort code or account number.
+Call it something like "CIS Deductions".
+It won't have a sort code or account number so you can leave those fields blank.

 Let's say the bill is for £400 and you're going to pay your subcontractor £300 and then pay £100 to HMRC.